Is the 4K for Cancer a non-profit organization?

 Where does the money raised go?

 The 4K for Cancer is a program of the Ulman Cancer Fund for Young Adults.
-The money raised by participants goes towards supporting the efforts and initiatives’ of UCF, which focuses on direct patient services.
+The money raised by participants goes towards supporting the efforts and initiatives’ of Ulman, which focuses on direct patient services.
 For more information, please visit our donate page.

 How does cycling or running across the country help fight cancer?